Google Cloud integration

 If you encounter issues with VM initialization, check your quotas here.

-Your virtual machine is ready!
+Your virtual machine is now ready.
 To connect, you can use SSH (see gcloud-ssh):

 $ gcloud compute ssh <machine-name>

-Google Cloud uses a Container-Optimized OS (see documentation) in the VM.
+Google Cloud uses a Container-Optimized OS (see documentation) within the VM.
 This OS has Docker pre-installed with the Sinergym container.

 To use this container on your machine, simply run: